Nov 15 bike protest.

 (photo credit: Ariel Jerozolimski [file])

-Last Thursday, the Finance Ministry announced it had formulated a compensation package for motorcyclists whose insurance was set to become more expensive.
-A spokeswoman for the motorcyclists denied that compensation had been offered and called the announcement "a media exercise."
+Last Thursday, the Finance Ministry announced it had formulated a compensation package for motorcyclists whose insurance was set to be come more expensive.
+A spokesperson for the motorcyclists denied compensation had been offered or reached and called the announcement "a media exercise."

-The ministry will calculate the new insurance rates based on the driver's experience and number of traffic violations.
-Many expect the average cost of all motorcyclists' insurance to go up by as much as 25 percent.
+The Finance Ministry plan would formulate someone's insurance rates based on their experience and number of traffic violations.
+Many expect the changes to raise motorcyclists' insurance by as much as 25%.

-On Sunday, the ministry issued a press release saying that motorcyclists paying for new, more expensive personal liability insurance will be eligible for cheaper - about 20% - mandatory insurance and larger benefits for pain and suffering caused in traffic accidents.
+On Sunday, the Finance Ministry issued a press release saying that motorcyclists who choose to pay the greater personal liability insurance will be eligible for cheaper mandatory insurance and larger benefits for pain and suffering caused in a traffic accident.
+The press release adds that those who buy the pricier personal liability insurance will pay 20% less in premiums.

-According to the Finance Ministry, under the new policies there will be no change in the premiums paid for coverage for medical treatment, rehabilitation or missed work suffered by motorcyclists injured in traffic accidents.
+According to the Finance Ministry, the new policies will have no impact on the premiums paid for medical treatment, rehabilitation, or missed work suffered by motorcyclists injured in traffic accidents.